-MPhil Quality Management, M-Tech Quality or an equivalent qualification.
-See General RulesG25.
+MPhil Quality Management, M-Tech Quality or an equivalent NQF level 9 qualification.
+See General Rules G25.

-Note I Unless otherwise indicated all Year/Course marks will comprise 40% of the final examination mark.
-The examination shall comprise 60% of the final mark.

-Note 2 Unless otherwise indicated all courses are of one semester duration.
+- Note I Unless otherwise indicated all Year/Course marks will comprise 40% of the final examination mark.
+The examination shall comprise 60% of the final mark. - Note 2 Unless otherwise indicated all courses are of one semester duration.